 Lionel Cantú Memorial Award

 The Lionel Cantú Memorial Award celebrates the life and work of Lionel Cantú (1965-2002), former Assistant Professor of Sociology at UC Santa Cruz.
 Professor Cantú's scholarship bridged and advanced Latino sociology, immigration studies, transnational/cross-border studies, gender and sexuality studies, and the study of gay men and masculinity.
-UCSC graduate students working in any of these areas are eligible to apply, although preference will go to those working in and linking more than one.
+UC Santa Cruz graduate students working in any of these areas are eligible to apply, although preference will go to those working in and linking more than one area.
 Recipients may use the award to pay for travel for research or to present work at a professional meeting; books, software packages, and supplies; and miscellaneous services, such as manuscript preparation, translation, transcription, and video documentation.
-Since the award is co-administered by the CLRC and Departments of Sociology and Latin American and Latino Studies, recipients must acknowledge support from all three units in any publications, presentations, or grant proposals related to the sponsored research and should expect to share their findings in a public forum convened by the CLRC.
-They must also submit a report at the end of the following fiscal year.

-Applicants should submit an application cover page, 2-page CV, and 500-750-word statement describing how their scholarship builds upon, contributes to, and, ideally, links Latino sociology, immigration studies, transnational/cross- border studies, gender and sexuality studies, and/or the study of gay men and masculinity.
-A brief letter of recommendation from a UCSC faculty member is also required and may arrive under separate cover.
-Questions and applications should be directed to firstname.lastname@example.org.
+Please fill out the application which includes a 2-page CV and 500-750-word statement that describes how your scholarship builds upon, contributes to, and, ideally, links Latino sociology, immigration studies, transnational/cross- border studies, gender and sexuality studies, and/or the study of gay men and masculinity.
+One letter of recommendation is required by a UCSC faculty sponsor.

 Award decisions will be announced in June.